xinaam/sdk-sample-android/README.md

 The entry point to the SDK is through the `init` function that gets called with a valid partner code, a callback based Mzaalo interface object, and an identifier for the environment type(STAGING or PRODUCTION).
 Call this function in the `onCreate` function of your Application class.

-    MzaaloRewards.init(context, "YOUR_PARTNER_CODE", initListener, MzaaloEnvironment.XXXX)
+    MzaaloPlayer.init(context, "YOUR_PARTNER_CODE", initListener, MzaaloEnvironment.XXXX)

-Here `initListener` can be either a `MzaaloAuthInitListener` or `MzaaloRewardsInitListener`(depending upon the dependency included) object with the following definition.
+Here `initListener` can be either a `MzaaloAuthInitListener` or `MzaaloRewardsInitListener` or `MzaaloPlayerInitListener`(depending upon the dependency included) object with the following definition.

-    interface MzaaloRewardsInitListener{
+    interface MzaaloPlayerInitListener{
 	    fun onSuccess()
 	    fun onError(error:String)
     }